Skip to main content

 Order: A list newly created with set() is always unordered.

-Note on Write Flags
+Note on write flags:

 Write flags can be combined to alter the behavior of the operation.
 For example, ADD_UNIQUE | NO_FAIL will fail gracefully without throwing an exception if the element already exists.